whsiaor/SendMe/READ.md

 - **Frontend**: Built with basic CSS, JavaScript, and Bootstrap to create a simple interface.
 - **Backend**: Developed with Flask to handle CRUD operations and authentication, using sessions to store cookies and avoid repeated logins.
 Flask-SocketIO is used for real-time synchronization.
-- SQL database: MongoDB was chosen for storing non-relational data such as text snippets, file names, or URLs.
+- **SQL database**: MongoDB was chosen for storing non-relational data such as text snippets, file names, or URLs.
 SQLite was used to manage account credentials, providing easy management and querying.
 - **Cloud**: Files are stored on AWS S3, with the server hosted on AWS EC2.
-File information is stored in MongoDB, all deployed using Docker.
+File information is stored in MongoDB, deployed using Docker.
 Integrated with Github Actions to automate deployment through git push commands.
-Sensitive environment variables are stored separately in a .env file to ensure privacy.
+Security environment variables are stored separately in a .env file to ensure privacy concern.

 ---
 #### Design Debates